-Children With Disabilities Enrolled in Private Schools by Their Parents
+Children With Disabilities Enrolled in Private Schools by Their Parents and an accurate count of those children.

-CHILD FIND.
-This school district locates, identifies, and evaluates all children with disabilities who are enrolled by their parents in private, including religious, elementary schools and secondary schools located in the school district.
-The child find process is designed to ensure the equitable participation of parentally-placed private school children and an accurate count of those children.
 This school district undertakes child find activities similar to the activities undertaken for the agency's public school children.
 The child find process is completed in a time period comparable to that for students attending public schools in this school district.
 In carrying out the child find requirements for parentally-placed private school students, this school district includes parentally-placed private school children who reside in another state.